2decomp-fft/2decomp-fft/README.md

 exported by the module `decomp_2d_constants`.
 The external code can use the named variables to check the FFT backend used in a given build.

+### OVERWRITE flag

+- The generic backend does not support the OVERWRITE flag
+- The FFTW3 and FFTW3_F03 backends support the OVERWRITE flag for c2c and c2r transforms
+- The oneMKL backend supports the OVERWRITE flag for c2c and c2r transforms
+- The cuFFT backend supports the OVERWRITE flag for c2c anc c2r transforms

 ## Miscellaneous

 ### Print the log to a file or to stdout